Guillermo del Toro's unrealized projects: The Bloody Benders

+Day of the Dead

+At the 2012 Annecy International Animation Film Festival, del Toro gave Variety an update on the CG-animated project Day of the Dead, which he was producing for Reel FX Animation.
+It had been described as a Romeo and Juliet-style romance set during the Day of the Dead.
+Though Jorge R. Gutierrez had previously been slated to direct, del Toro said that a new announcement would be forthcoming.
+No further updates followed.

 Terrified remake

 In December 2018, it was reported that del Toro would produce a remake of the 2017 Argentinian horror film Terrified for Fox Searchlight.
 Demián Rugna, who wrote and directed the original film, was going to return to direct the remake, with screenplay by Sacha Gervasi.

 Untitled werewolf Western film

 In August 2019, Mexican filmmaker Issa López, revealed that her next film will be a "werewolf-Western" which she would direct with the producing assistance of del Toro.
 In May 2020, López told Collider that she had just finished the second draft of the script before the COVID-19 lockdown began and sent it to del Toro.

 Our Love Is Here to Stay

 Del Toro was going to produce Peter Bogdanovich's final project before his death; a biopic at Netflix about the brothers Gershwin titled Our Love Is Here to Stay.
-In September 2022, Bogdanovich's widow confirmed that the film was still being developed but under a new director.
+In May 2022, Bogdanovich's widow confirmed that the film was still being developed but under a new director.